rlauzon54/rdos/README.md

 + Type 03 - Read file - Used by RLOAD to load files
 + Type 04 - Write file - Used by RSAVE to save files
 + Type 05 - Delete file - Used by RMAN to delete files
-+ Type 06 - Format Disk - Unsupported
++ Type 06 - Format Disk - Changed to file seek
 + Type 07 - Drive Status - Unsupported
 + Type 08 - DME Req - Unsupported
 + Type 0C - Drive Condition - Unsupported